dfds0/AtaxiaDoLadoEsquerdo/README.md

 # AtaxiaDoLadoEsquerdo

-The premise of a 'Stand':
-- In Object-oriented programming, you create a software using real object as reference
-- This means that entity and code build with this paradigm will have the same behavior, restriction, and power of the real object
-- Implicitly, this also means that his creative capacity has the same limits as his 'world'
-- A Stand is a superior version of a real entity, an entity out of know world

-FAQ:

- - Q: Is a Stand a 'workaround'  to violate the OOP?
- - A: It can be, but I don't care.

- - Q: Is a Stand a reference to JOJO?
- - A: Yes

 What is AtaxiaDoLadoEsquerdo (Ataxia Do Lado Esquerdo):
  - Is an application that read Grails/Groovy code, creates DataStatement.
  - With the Statements, a algorithm will be executed to evaluate what part of code needs tests and create the test for the code selected